-The common causes of these deployment errors are:
+The common causes of these deployment errors are the following:

-Note: The table at the beginning of this article that lists the error codes have links to other articles detailing specific troubleshooting steps.
+The table at the beginning of this article that lists the error codes have links to other articles detailing specific troubleshooting steps.
 Follow the steps in those articles (where available).
-Otherwise follow the steps below.
+Otherwise, follow the steps below.

 Use the following checklist to ensure you can deploy endpoint software to the computer successfully:

-Note: To understand how the console protects a computer (useful when troubleshooting) see article 12455.
+Note: To understand how the Sophos Enterprise Console protects a computer (useful when troubleshooting) see the knowledge base article 12455.

 After changing the computer settings with a GPO and then protecting that computer from the console it is important to allow time for the computer to apply the settings.
-The endpoint computer may require a reboot to reconfigure itself or you can run gpupdate /force from a run box/command prompt to speed up the process.
+The endpoint computer may require a reboot to reconfigure itself or you can run gpupdate /force from a Command Prompt to speed up the process.

-...and the Windows firewall has been configured to allow creation of the remote scheduled task...
+The Windows firewall has been configured to allow the creation of the remote scheduled task.

 Sign up to the Sophos Support SMS Notification Service to get the latest product release information and critical issues.